hfroot/zzz/README.md

     * phone activity
 To classify data gathered, the user will be asked to classify their sleep quality (binary?) either through the app or simply let us know.

+Machine learning will be used to "weight" the different factors affecting sleep to find the individual's optimum sleeping conditions.

 App as an informer:
 * Make suggestions for improving current environment
 * Display graphically what are the biggest issues for the user